Rochet2/pressurecompressor/docs/weekraport5.md

 - Learned that other ppl dont use maven projects. ... why :/?

 ##unclear
-- Comments on the O notation and profiling.
+- Please give comments on the O notation and profiling.
 See the testing document and the implementations documents.
 - if something seems missing, do tell.